-Slaughtneil reach hurling final
+Rogers stars for Slaughtneil after bug

 With confidence coursing through his veins, Rogers sent another two missiles over the bar - the second a superb strike from distance after riding a robust challenge from Aaron Crawford - to put Slaughtneil seven up at the second drinks break.

-The Derry club's lead proved insurmountable for Dunloy, who managed to reduce the arrears to four before O'Doherty, Jack Cassidy and Meehaul McGrath wrapped up a well-deserved Slaughtneil win and brought some much-needed joy to their travelling supporters after the camogs' defeat by Oulart-The Ballagh in Meath earlier on Sunday.
+The Derry club's lead proved insurmountable for Dunloy, who managed to reduce the arrears to four before O'Doherty, Jack Cassidy and Meehaul McGrath wrapped up a well-deserved Slaughtneil win with Oisin O'Doherty also contributing late on with a fine save, beating away a high bouncing ball to keep Dunloy at bay.

+"I probably haven't seen as gutsy a performance [from Slaughtneil]," added McShane.

+"At half time I'd say most people thought we were done and dusted because that was a seven, eight-point wind out there and we only led by three.

+"But we reset, changed the set-up and asked the lads 'let's dig and worked a little bit harder than we have been' and they responded and I thought they were absolutely superb in the second half."

+The result brought some much-needed joy to Slaughtneil's travelling supporters after the camogs' defeat by Oulart-The Ballagh in Meath earlier on Sunday.

-Slaughtneil will hope to secure their fourth provincial crown in five years when they take on 2018 beaten finalists Ballycran on 19 December.
+They now hope to secure their fourth provincial crown in five years when they take on 2018 beaten finalists Ballycran on 19 December.